 It is a good idea to wait until your stitches have been taken out, after about 14 days.
 If you do manual work, you may need to stay off a little longer.
-If you intend to return to work while you are wearing your walking boot, you may need permission from your employer, for health and safety reasons.

 Will I be able to drive?

 It is very important that you check with your insurance company as to when you can drive again after surgery.